friemen/zackzack/README.md

 updated field is applied.
 This results in an update of all `:message` values stored in the state maps of input fields.

+If an input field loses the input focus a formatter is applied to show the user input properly formatted (not yet implemented).

-*Actions* (the stuff that happens for example upon button clicks) are triggered by `:action` events and should ideally be pure functions of the form [state event -> (U state channel)].
+*Actions* (the stuff that happens for example upon button clicks) are triggered by `:action` events and should ideally be pure functions of the form [state event -> (U state channel message)].
 If they communicate with another component they use the foreign components channel via `put-view!`.
-They usually return the new state of the view (see also Remote Communication).
+They usually return the new state of the view, but can alternatively return a channel (see also Remote Communication) or an error message.

 *Remote communication* is done asynchronously.
 An action body can be wrapped in a `go` block to access a remote service operation.
 In this case, the action returns a channel.
 When this channel emits a message it is used as new view state in an `:update` message processed by the responsible view.
-(This is a bit dangerous, because the user might apply changes somewhere else which are then overwritten by the message.
+(This is a bit dangerous, because meantime the user might apply changes somewhere else which are then overwritten by the message.
 The piece of state that gets updated must be narrowed, alternatively the UI has to be blocked.)